crcn/tandem-old/README.md

 ![syncing](https://cloud.githubusercontent.com/assets/757408/21443430/c412ff9a-c86a-11e6-9e36-71df05a94ea0.gif)

-Tandem works with most languages & frameworks.
+Tandem works with most languages & frameworks including ReactJS, AngularJS, JavaScript, TypeScript, Sass, Less, HTML, CSS, and more.
 Just open up any `index.html` file or url in Tandem and start writing code in your text editor.
 Tandem will pickup changes in realtime & provide a preview of your application that you can manipulate visually.
 Changes made in Tandem are automatically sent back to your text editor in the supported languages you're writing in (assuming that you have source maps turned on).